-Our vision is a community where all women and children have a sense of optimism, confidence, and hope for the future.
+Our vision is a community where all women and their children are empowered to build a stable foundation.

 Every day Clare House receives calls from women who find themselves homeless as a result of abusive relationships, addiction, loss of employment, or simply slipping through "the system."
 These women need a safe place for themselves and their children where they can turn their lives around.
 They need someone who understands and is willing to give them a hand.
 Clare House teams with women in our community to assess their needs and deficits before building Life Skills to inspire a brighter tomorrow.
 While the up to 8 families are with us our Life Skills Director works to share resources and through step by step schedule, our women can reach their potential and become independent, self-sufficient and confident individuals.

 Maryanne was born and raised in Boston, Massachusetts, and made Lancaster County her home in 2005.
 Maryanne joined the Clare House Team in 2019.
 She is a seasoned nonprofit leader and child advocate.
 Maryanne came to Clare House because of her desire to support families facing poverty.
 Maryanne holds a BS in Human Service Administration.
 She is currently working to complete an endorsement in Infant Toddler Mental Health.

 In her free time, Maryanne enjoys spending time with her husband of 20 years, her two teenage boys, and her two very busy dogs.

 Dawn has a BS in Psychology, a MSW, and is licensed by the State of PA.
 Dawn comes to Clare House with a diverse background ranging from working with children, adults, families, DD population, and individuals with mental health and trauma diagnosis.
 She has provided mobile therapy for at risk youths, outpatient therapy and has experience working with multiple modalities.
 Dawn has a passion in working with women and children and believes wholeheartedly in Clare House vision and mission for the families that we serve.